Cars - NL Host Nation

 10.1.6 Motor vehicles without European-type approval

-These motor vehicles will be temporarily approved for use on public roads if they have a special registration plate (CD/BN/GN).
+These motor vehicles will be temporarily approved for use on public roads if they have a special registration plate (CD/CDJ/BN/GN).

 When converting a special registration into a regular Dutch registration, please note that an individual assessment is needed to obtain a regular registration.
 The vehicle may also be required to be modified.
-The costs of European-type approval and modifications to the vehicle (if necessary) may be significant.
-Before submitting a request to waive temporary exemption and an application to convert a special registration plate (CD/BN/GN) into a regular Dutch registration plate to Team IFB, it is advisable to contact the RDW in Veendam.
-Information you can find at: rdw information.
+The costs of the individual assessment and modifications to the vehicle (if necessary) may be significant.
+Before submitting a request to waive temporary exemption and an application to convert a special registration plate (CD/CDJ/BN/GN) into a regular Dutch registration plate to Team IFB, it is advisable to contact the RDW in Veendam.
+More information can be obtained via email bk@rdw.nl or online at RDW English.

 10.2 Selling a tax-free car and waiving exemption